 Missouri Online Casinos

-There are no real money online casinos in Missouri at this time.
-However, Missourians can legally play online at a number of sweepstakes and social casinos.
+There are no real money online casinos in Missouri at present.
+However, Missourians can legally play online at a number of social and sweepstakes casinos.

-For in-person play, Missouri is home to more than a dozen casino locations.
+For in-person play, Missouri is home to 13 casinos.
 All of them are riverboat casinos located on various waterways in the state.
 Primarily, they are scattered along the Mississippi and Missouri rivers, although the law allows for casinos on moats or other artificial bodies of water.

-Below is everything you need to know about Missouri online casinos and their chances of making a debut, as well as additional information about the state’s thriving gambling industry.
-Nothing is set to happen immediately, but real money online casinos may be part of the future in Missouri.
+Below is everything you need to know about Missouri online casinos and their chances of making a debut plus further information about the state’s thriving gambling industry.
+Nothing is set to happen immediately, but real money online casinos could become part of the future in Missouri.

 Is it legal to play online casino games in Missouri?